Elephant and Castle, Southwark

 Before the junction was overwhelmed by motor traffic, this was a locality where people came to socialise, shop and be entertained.
 In 1913 Désiré Pasquet observed in Londres et les Ouvriers de Londres that “South London’s central edifice is a public house – the Elephant and Castle.”

-Following its devastation during the Second World War, the area was clumsily redeveloped from the late 1950s with offices, academic buildings, housing estates and the Elephant and Castle shopping centre – a pioneer in its time but notoriously dismal in its later days and not improved by its garish plastic cladding.
+Following its devastation during the Second World War, the area was clumsily redeveloped from the late 1950s with offices, academic buildings, housing estates and the Elephant and Castle shopping centre – a pioneer in its time but notoriously dismal in its latter days and not improved by its garish plastic cladding.
 With priority given to road traffic, pedestrians were forced into a network of subways.

 Notable for its three wind turbines, the Strata skyscraper was completed in 2010 and is the tallest of several residential units to have appeared nearby over the past decade.
 Elsewhere in the area – and stretching into Walworth – a £1.5 billion regeneration programme had been making elephantine progress – but has accelerated recently.